sebix/ansible-intelmq/README.md

     If `intelmqctl check` should be skipped at the end, default: no
 skip_intelmqctl_upgrade_config:
     If `intelmqctl upgrade-config` should be skipped at the end, default: no
+intelmq_unstable_repository:
+    default: false.
+Set to `true` to use the "unstable" repository
 ```

 Dependencies